shapeshed/nodejsbook.io.examples/chapter22/example06/README.md

-# This is the README file for the module
+# Using module.exports

+This example demonstrates using `module.exports` when using an Object Orientated Programming style.